Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Experimental setup

 \section{Experimental setup}

-We performed single-pass absorption spectroscopy \cite{SPAS_ref, Siddons2008} on naturally abundant rubidium vapor cells (72.2\% $^{85}$Rb, 27.8\% $^{87}$Rb; 100 mm length) and MEMS-based vapor cells (2 mm length) to study their absorption characteristics at the $D_2$ transition (780.24 nm), as shown in \autoref{Rb-energy level for modeling}.
-A schematic of the experimental setup is presented in \autoref{Experimental schematics}.
+We performed SPAS \cite{SPAS_ref, siddons2008absolute} on rubidium vapor contained in both a commercial 100 mm vapor cell and a microfabricated MEMS vapor cell with an optical path length of 2 mm.
+The MEMS rubidium vapor cell used in this work was designed and fabricated at the Laboratory for Electro-Optic Systems (LEOS), Indian Space Research Organisation (ISRO) \cite{giridhar2022mems}.
+The cell contains naturally abundant rubidium vapor $(72.2\%~^{85}$Rb and $27.8\%~ ^{87}$Rb) without any buffer gas or anti-relaxation coating, and its optical windows are fabricated from Pyrex glass.
+Consequently, pressure broadening due to buffer-gas collisions is absent, and the measured spectra are governed by the broadening mechanisms explicitly included in our theoretical model.
+The measurements were carried out primarily on the $D_2$ transition of rubidium at 780.24 nm.
+A schematic of the experimental setup is presented in \autoref{Experimental schematics}.\\

-A tunable external cavity diode laser (Toptica DL PRO 780) operating at $780.24$ nm, equipped with an inbuilt $35$ dB optical isolator, was used as the light source.
-Two three-axis mirrors (M1 and M2) are used to align the laser light horizontally and vertically.
-The laser beam was initially split into two paths using a half-wave plate (HWP) and a polarizing beam splitter (PBS).
-One beam was directed toward a frequency reference measurement, while the other was used for absorption spectroscopy.
-The intensity of the spectroscopy beam was further adjusted using an additional combination of HWP and PBS.
+A tunable external-cavity diode laser (ECDL, Toptica DL PRO 780) operating at $780.24$ nm, equipped with an inbuilt $35$ dB optical isolator, was used as the light source.
+The output beam was spatially aligned using three-axis mirrors (M1 and M2) and subsequently divided into a spectroscopy arm and a frequency-reference arm using a half-wave plate (HWP) and a polarizing beam splitter (PBS).
+The optical power in the spectroscopy arm was adjusted using an additional HWP-PBS combination and a neutral density filter (NDF).\\

-A neutral density filter was placed before the rubidium vapor cell (to perform the experiment in the weak probe regime), reducing the incident power to $10~\mu$W ($\sim 0.2~ I_{sat}$).
-Before entering the vapor cell, we measured the optical power of the laser beam using a power meter and the beam profile using a CCD camera.
+To perform the experiment in the weak-probe regime and suppress power broadening and nonlinear optical pumping effects, an NDF was placed before the rubidium vapor cell.
+The incident probe power attenuated to $10~\mu$W. Before the vapor cell, the laser beam's optical power was measured with a calibrated power meter, and its beam profile was measured with a CCD camera.
 The spatial profile of the measured laser beam is shown in Appendix \autoref{Laser beam image}.
-The measured beam diameter ($1/e^2$ diameter) is $2.22 \pm 0.04$ mm along the major axis and $1.55 \pm 0.03$ mm along the minor axis, with the principal axis rotated at 4.15$^\circ$.
-For further details, see Appendix \autoref{laser beam analysis}.
+The measured beam diameter ($1/e^2$ diameter) is $2.42 \pm 0.04$ mm along the major axis and $1.55 \pm 0.03$ mm along the minor axis, with the principal axis rotated at 4.15$^\circ$.
+For further details, see Appendix \autoref{laser_beam_analysis}. \\